HugNil/Solace/README.md

 python .\src\gui.py
 ```

+---

-**Q:** I can't install the required dependencies.
-What should I do?
+**Q: I can't install the required dependencies.
+What should I do?**

 **A:** Make sure you have Python installed on your machine.
 You can download Python from the official website: https://www.python.org/downloads/

 You also have to install **Make** on your machine, to access the make commands.
 You can download make from the official website: https://www.gnu.org/software/make/

+---

+**Q: The application is telling me that I am missing the firebase credentials file.
+What should I do?**

+**A:** To be able to run the program, and access the database, you need to have the firebase credentials file.
+This file is not included in the repository, so you need to contact the developers to get the file.

+---

-**Q:** I have a question that is not answered here.
-What should I do?
+**Q: I have a question that is not answered here.
+What should I do?**

 **A:** If you have any questions that are not answered here, feel free to open an issue on this repository.
 We will be happy to help you.